brendaleearmstrong/FE-Practice-Projects/README.md

-# FE Projects Day 1
+# FE Practice Projects
- Front End Projects - Day 1
+Using .HTML .CSS .JavaScript to create a basic website to show some basic skills that students have learned.